 The founder of Spain is Ferdinand II of Aragon, the first king of de facto Spain after the Iberian Wedding that united the kingdoms of Castille and Aragon.
-The national hero is Rodrigo Díaz de Vivar or commonly known as El Cid, who was a Castillan knight and warlord, conquering the Iberian Peninsula back from the Muslims.
+The national hero is Rodrigo Díaz de Vivar or commonly known as El Cid, who was a Castilian knight and warlord who conquered the Iberian Peninsula back from the Muslims.
 The national day of Spain is 12 October, the date Christopher Columbus first set foot in the Americas in 1492.
-Spain’s flag consists of two red stripes and a yellow stripe in between.
+Spain’s flag consists of two red stripes and yellow stripes in between.
 The Spanish emblem, which is also on the flag, depicts Hercules’ crown-topped pillars with red banners displaying the national motto.
 Red and gold are the national colors of Spain.

 Spain has many national symbols: The national monument is the “Alhambra Palace” in Granada that has been built by Andalusia.
 The national mausoleum is “Mausoleum de Pozo Moro,” which is the oldest known Iberian grave monument.

 One of Spain’s national symbols is “the bull,” a symbol of virtues.
 Spain has a national bird, the “Iberian Imperial Eagle,” an endemic species of the Iberian Peninsula under threat of extinction.
 The national dish is “Paella,” a rice dish from the Valencia region, while the national drink is “Sherry,” a regional fortified wine.
 “The Carnation” is the national flower and a national symbol, symbolizing the passion of Christ.
 The national tree is the “Evergreen Oak.”